Kevin-Patyk/Machine-Learning-in-Python-and-R/README.md

 # Course Objectives

-To cover many machine learning concepts in both `Python` and `R`.
+The objective of this online course is to cover many machine learning concepts in both `Python` and `R`.
 The topics covered include:

 * Data Preprocessing
 * Simple Linear Regression